st-tech/ppf-contact-solver/README.md

 ## 🚀 GitHub Actions

+Our experience shows that you can't fully trust the reliability of contact resolution by simply watching a success case in a single 🎥 video.

-All the examples are verified to run without errors via automated GitHub Actions ⚙️, not just once but many times in a row.
+To maximize the reliability, we verified that all the examples run without errors via automated GitHub Actions ⚙️, not just once, but many times in a row 🔁.
 We perform explicit intersection checks 🔍 at the end of each step, which raises an error ❌ if an intersection is detected.
 This ensures that all steps are confirmed to be penetration-free ✅.
 The runner types are described as follows:

 ### [![Getting Started](https://github.com/st-tech/ppf-contact-solver/actions/workflows/getting-started.yml/badge.svg)](https://github.com/st-tech/ppf-contact-solver/actions/workflows/getting-started.yml)